GauravHub11/NLP/README.md

 ## SMS Spam Classifier
-SMS is classic begineer Practice for Natural Language Processing in which we clasify the SMS whether they are Spam or notSpam(Ham).
+SMS Spam Classifier is classic begineer Practice for Natural Language Processing in which we clasify the SMS whether they are Spam or notSpam(Ham).